 - ICT50120 Diploma of Information Technology

 Studying the Certificate IV in Information Technology at Holmesglen

-This course consists of five core units and 15 elective units.
-The 15 elective units are evenly distributed across networking, cyber security, and held desk support.
+The course consists of seven core units and thirteen elective units.
+The fifteen elective units are evenly distributed across networking, cyber security, and held desk support.

 This program stream has been designed with the following program structure:

 1. Cyber Security and IT support units delivered over 3 months

 3. ICT Help desk support units delivered over 3 months

 4. Core units which are delivered over 3 months.

 ||Implement WHS, environmental sustainability and anti-discrimination practices in an ICT workplace